cakephp/docs/en/development/sessions.rst

 * ``Session.cookie`` - Change the name of the session cookie.

 * ``Session.timeout`` - The number of *minutes* before CakePHP's session handler expires the session.
-  This affects ``Session.autoRegenerate`` (below), and is handled by CakeSession.

 * ``Session.cookieTimeout`` - The number of *minutes* before the session cookie expires.
   If this is undefined, it will use the same value as ``Session.timeout``.
   This affects the session cookie, and is handled by PHP itself.

-* ``Session.checkAgent`` - Should the user agent be checked, on each request.
-If the user agent does not match the session will be destroyed.

-* ``Session.autoRegenerate`` - Enabling this setting, turns on automatic
-  renewal of sessions, and session ids that change frequently.
-Enabling this value will use the session's ``Config.countdown`` value to keep track of requests.
-  Once the countdown reaches 0, the session id will be regenerated.
-This is a good option to use for applications that need frequently changing session ids for security reasons.

-* ``Session.requestCountdown`` - Number of requests that can occur during a session time without the session being renewed.
-Only used when config value ``Session.autoRegenerate`` is set to true.
-Defaults to 10.

 * ``Session.defaults`` - Allows you to use one the built-in default session configurations as a base for your session configuration.
 See below for the